-The Transcendence book is now available for preorder !
+The Transcendence book is now available!

 “We are living in a moment with increased representation of transgender and gender-expansive people, but many of these representations focus solely on proof of existence or center around a narrative of transition.
 In Transcendence, Quirk takes us to another level, inviting us into a deeper experience filled with spirituality, history, and mythology.” — Jess T. Dugan (photographer of Look at me like you love me, To Survive on This Shore, and Every Breath We Drew)

 Enter a world where distinctions of gender, time, and place become fluid and flexible, and new queer stories connect to ancient patterns.
 Cai Quirk’s Transcendence: Queer Restoryation inspires readers to take a nuanced look into intersections of gender, spirituality, mythology, and nature.

 Transcendence explores many paths beyond supposed binaries: male and female, night and day, land and sea, earth and sky, life and death, self and other, self and earth.
 In the spirit of myths, this book transcends boundaries and identities to reach a deeply human experience of connection.
 The 38 self-portrait photographs and six mythic tales open doors to new possibilities through stories of creation, of rebirth, of journey.

 In a society that tries to erase the presence of queer, transgender, and non-binary folks, it is vital that we share our stories, whether these are the everyday realities of our lives, or mythic tales of realities deeper than ordinary truths.
 Binary ways of seeing the world will not simply disappear — we must actively replace them with ways of seeing and honoring fluidity as natural and necessary.
 Through the powerful act of queer restoryation, Transcendence invites readers on a journey of empowerment, inspiration, and healing.